 Return Value

-If the pthreadcondbroadcast and pthreadcondsignal functions are successful, they will return 0; otherwise, the error number will be returned, which indicates the presence of the error.
+If the pthreadcondbroadcast and pthreadcondsignal functions execute successfully, they will return a value of 0.
+In case of failure, an error number will be returned to indicate the occurrence of an error.

 Application Usage